Funding for Independent Work

 The Department of Psychology's fund for independent work is awarded based on the merit of the proposal and the need for funds.
 Students doing research in well-funded labs are less likely to receive departmental funding.
 Students can receive up to $1,000 in departmental funds toward their independent work.
 Please keep this limit in mind when designing your experiment.
 It is part of the challenge of practical science to keep the costs down.
 Sometimes some cleverness can help.
 For example, you may also be able to reduce the number of subjects by streamlining the experimental design.
 Discuss these options with your advisor.

 The departmental fund for independent work may be used to pay for research participant fees, equipment fees, or supplies.
-It cannot be used for housing, living expenses, or research that takes place off campus.
+It cannot be used for housing, living expenses, or travel-related expenses.

 Please check the SAFE site for the time window for submitting proposals.
 The application period for Psychology funding opportunities closely follows the OUR-STRF funding cycles (see When to Apply on the Office of Undergraduate Research website).